quay/clair/Documentation/running-clair.md

 [Local Development]: ./local-development.md

-See [Local Development] for our kubernetes based local development environment.
+See [Local Development] for our Kubernetes based local development environment.

 ### Docker